Key facts

 Workload

 You can expect to participate in a range of teaching activities each week.
-This could include lectures, seminars, site visits and online interaction.
+This could include lectures, seminars, workshops and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 Entry requirements